Pay-per-click advertising is too expensive.

 It’s important that you “exclude” certain people from these custom audiences.
 You probably don’t want to show your ads to current customers.
 You might want to exclude anyone who’s already in your sales leads pipeline.
 And you may want to exclude all of your email subscribers too, since you can follow up with them over email (more on this in the next step).

 Keeping your Facebook Custom Audiences in sync with your current lists of customers, leads and subscribers can be a pain.
 There are a few software tools intended to handle this, which are worth trying.
 However, I’ve simply had my virtual assistant update my custom audiences on a weekly basis with the exact criteria that I want.
-This is one of the processes that I included in the processes pack for you to download here.

 Step 4 Action Items: